Faculty

 IT Professional: An individual (staff) who is trained and skilled in using technology to solve business problems coupled with assigned job duties in support of technology at the university.
 This must be a defined responsibility within the position job description and may not fall under “other duties as assigned.”
 Appropriate training, support, and budget must also be available in support of the IT Professional role.

-Local Network: The local network is those computers logically located in the same subnet
+Local Network: Network of computers and devices logically located on the same subnet.

-SaaS: Cloud-based service that is delivered via the web based on either a monthly or annual subscription
+Software as a Service (SaaS): Cloud-based service that is delivered via the web based on either a monthly or annual subscription.

-PaaS: Cloud-based service that provides a platform allowing for the development of software using an established framework to improve development time and management of cloud services
+Platform as a Service (PaaS): Cloud-based service that provides a platform allowing for the development of software using an established framework to improve development time and management of cloud services.

-PII (Personally Identifiable Information): Information that either singularly or in conjunction with other data elements could reasonably lead to the identification of specific individuals
+Personally Identifiable Information (PII): Information that either singularly or in conjunction with other data elements could reasonably lead to the identification of specific individuals.

-System Owner: The individual who is responsible for the planning and operation of the service.
+System Owner: The individual – such as a faculty member, department head, manager, or other employee – who is responsible for the planning and operation of the service.
 All systems must have a designated system owner.

 POLICY STATEMENT

-The proper management, maintenance and support of systems and applications is critical to protecting the data they store or process from a confidentiality, integrity, and availability perspective.
+The proper management, maintenance, and support of systems and applications is critical to protecting the data they store or process from a confidentiality, integrity, and availability perspective.

 System Ownership

-All systems including cloud-based systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this policy.
+All systems, including cloud-based systems, supporting any aspect of the University must have an identified owner and responsible party for ensuring the implementation and operation of the controls specified in this policy.

 All software and services used to process University information are subject to an Information Security review and sign off prior to their purchase or development.
-Information Security reviews will evaluate specific risks and controls available and necessary based on the information being processed.
-The system owner will be responsible for the deployment of the agreed upon security controls prior to enabling the production capability of the system or application.
+Information security reviews will evaluate specific risks and controls available and necessary based on the information being processed.
+The System Owner will be responsible for the deployment of the agreed upon security controls prior to enabling the production capability of the system or application.
+Maintaining security best practices is an ongoing and evolving responsibility; the System Owner shall implement additional security controls consistent with best practice, regulatory requirements, or as directed by the Information Security Office during the lifecycle of the system, server, software, or service.

 System Access

 Access to information in the possession of or under the control of the University must be provided on a need-to-know basis.
 Information must be disclosed only to individuals who have a legitimate and approved need for the information.
-For most applications, this requires the use of proper authentication methodologies and the use of Single Sign On (SSO) is encouraged.
+Access to functionality shall be configured on the basis of least privilege and granted only where approved for a legitimate business purpose.

-Information may only be used for its intended purpose, and other uses of university information without the approval of the data owner is prohibited.
+Information may only be used for its intended purpose, and other uses of University information without the approval of the data owner is prohibited.

 User Management

-University of Connecticut Information Technology Services (ITS) provides centralized user identity and access management that supports identity validation and access management (IAM) using a NetID and password providing for single sign on (SSO) across multiple systems.
-Systems and applications that rely on the University IAM platform for authenticating individual access rights can forgo the need for user management outside that of assigning any roles within the system or application, as necessary.
-The use of SSO for all systems is highly recommended.
+Information Technology Services (ITS) provides a centralized user identity and access management platform (IAM) that supports identity validation and access management using a NetID and password.
+UConn NetID provides for single sign on (SSO) across multiple systems.
+Systems and applications that rely on the University IAM platform to authenticate individuals may rely on UConn NetID for user management.
+System Owners are always responsible for assigning and managing roles within the system or application.

 Software Maintenance